Coffee chats: Questions you should ask to network better

 What to ask during a coffee chat

 As you start your conversation, don’t be shy to make small talk – it’s part of Canadian culture.
 You can chat about the weather or your travel to the meeting location.
-If it’s a virtual meeting, the pandemic and related topics can be a good ice-breaker.
+If it’s a virtual meeting, talking about sports or how you spent your weekend can be good ice-breaker topics.
 Stay away from sensitive topics such as politics, religion, physical appearance, or age.

 If you’re ever stuck or feel lost or nervous during a coffee chat, here are some questions that you can ask to keep the conversation alive: